-A long-time educator is helping build a brighter future for Flint’s youngest children behind the scenes.
+Long-time educator helps build a brighter future for Flint’s youngest children behind the scenes

 By Nathan Burroughs